-In some scenarios, the subsidized and portions of a Federal Direct Stafford Loan are added together to give you a combined total.
+In some scenarios, the subsidized and portions of a Federal Direct Loan are added together to give you a combined total.
 This helps you to easily see your total (aggregate) loan borrowing without having to add up the subsidized and unsubsidized components.
-You can find combined Stafford Loan amounts on the student portal of the National Student Loan Data System (NSLDS).
+You can find combined Direct Loan amounts on the student portal of the National Student Loan Data System (NSLDS).

 A consolidation loan combines several student loans into a larger loan from a single lender.
 The consolidation lender pays off the balances on the other loans giving the student the convenience of making one payment.
 Carefully review the advantages and disadvantages of consolidating.

 A consortium agreement is a contract between two universities to disburse certain financial aid awards while you are taking courses at another institution.
 Penn State does not participate in student-aid related consortium agreements.

 A term referring to a person, other than the principal borrower, who signs an agreement to repay a loan.
 The cosigner assumes equal liability for repayment of the loan.

 The cost of attendance is an estimate of a student's educational expenses for a specific period of enrollment.

 Your cost of attendance varies based on the number of credits you take, the courses you choose, and your living arrangements.
 In addition to tuition and fees, living expenses such as meals, rent, transportation, and books are built into each cost of attendance.
 Your total student aid can never exceed your cost of attendance.